 5. Show Your Skills in the Second Part of Your Cover Letter for Aged Care

-A study indicates that over 70% of Australians would prefer to receive professional care services when it comes to nursing help.
+A survey indicates that over 70% of Americans would prefer to receive aged care services at their own homes.
+It's good news for your profession, as the demand for aged care workers will increase.
 This means that the competencies you are currently developing (or already have) are indispensable.

 Still, as you construct your cover letter, you don’t have to just list your skills or duplicate what you wrote in the resume.
 In this regard, a cover letter really allows you to go into detail and say more about your unique experience.